skyworkz/website/content/blog/aws-documentdb.md

     }
 })
 ```
+First things first, in order to debug query performance DocumentDB makes use of a Profiling-logs, which you can enable using DocumentDB parameter groups.
+Operations longer than the variable profiler_threshold_ms will then be logged and available through CloudWatch under the log group with the name {{<raw>}}<i>/aws/docdb/[name-of-documentdb-cluster]/profiler</i>{{</raw>}}.
+Note that this does not include queries that fail due to clients closing their connections.

-So, obviously we started scaling up our instance.
+After we were able to measure DocumentDB query performance a bit better, we started scaling up our instance.
 And then we scaled it up again.
-And then we tried tweaking the number of instances, read-replicas, networking conditions, etc. Since this did not solve our issue, we created a ticket with AWS support.
-They responded that they are aware of the issue, yet it is not mentioned it their documentation (as of writing).
+And then we tried tweaking the number of instances, read-replicas, networking conditions, etc. Since this did not solve our issue, we had no other option but to create a ticket with AWS support.

-They mentioned that these types of queries with long in-statements are actually known to give issues and result in exponentially decreasing performance when the number of arguments increases.
+AWS responded by mentioning that these types of queries with long in-statements are actually known to give issues and result in exponentially decreasing performance when the number of arguments increases.
+Yet it is not mentioned in their documentation (as of writing).
 This is also what we observed after running some tests:
 - 25 arguments: 1.14 seconds
 - 50 arguments: 2.23 seconds
 - 100 arguments: 4.57 seconds